 The features to look for will depend on the kind of subjects your child is studying.
 Almost all currently available entry-level laptops meet the minimum requirements for standard school research work – things like web browsing, word processing, video streaming and so on.

-But you’re probably better off considering a mid-range laptop, even if the subjects your child is doing only have basic hardware requirements.
-These programs can feel rather sluggish on an entry-level model.
+But you’re probably better off considering a mid-range laptop, even if the subjects your child is doing only have low-end hardware requirements.
+Even basic software for everyday tasks and school assignments can feel sluggish on an entry-level model.

 Creative subjects generally require a bit more grunt.
 Photo, audio and video editing, for example, need mid-to-high-end hardware in order to run.